Romanian Figure Skating Championships

-The Romanian Figure Skating Championships (Campionatul Național de Patinaj Artistic) are an annual figure skating competition organized by the Romanian Skating Federation to crown the national champions of Romania.
+The Romanian Figure Skating Championships (Campionatul național de patinaj artistic) are an annual figure skating competition organized by the Romanian Skating Federation (Federația Română de Patinaj) to crown the national champions of Romania.
+The original Romanian Skating Federation was founded in 1924, but was dissolved in 2018 due to financial irregularities.
+Without a national federation, skaters relied on their local skating clubs to arrange financing from the Romanian Olympic and Sports Committee, as well as to schedule international competitions.
+In 2025, Maria Coroamă oversaw the resurrection of the national skating federation; the impetus was Julia Sauter qualifying to compete for Romania at the 2026 Winter Olympics.
+The Romanian Skating Federation was officially reconstituted in May 2026 and Coroamă was named the federation's president.

 The first national championships were held in 1924 in Bucharest and featured events in figure skating, speed skating, and ice hockey.
-Early competitions were periodically interrupted due to unfavorable weather conditions, as skating events were held outdoors and depended on ponds and lakes being suitably frozen.
-No competitions were held from 1941 to 1945 and from 1947 to 1948 due to World War II.
-Since 2000, the Romanian Championships have occasionally been held in conjunction with the Crystal Skate of Romania, the marquee figure skating competition of Romania.
-The top Romanian competitors at this international competition are recognized as the Romanian national champions.
-Beginning in 2024, the Romanian Junior Championships have been held in conjunction with the EduSport Trophy.
+Early competitions were periodically interrupted due to unfavorable weather conditions, as skating events were held outdoors and depended on lakes or rinks being suitably frozen.
+No competitions were held from 1941 to 1945 or from 1947 to 1948 due to World War II.
+Since 2000, the Romanian Championships have often been held in conjunction with the Crystal Skate of Romania, Romania's marquee figure skating competition.
+The top Romanian competitors at this competition are recognized as the Romanian national champions.
+In 2024 and 2025, the junior championships were held in conjunction with the EduSport Trophy.
+In 2026, the senior championships were held in conjunction with Skate Fehérvár in Székesfehérvár, Hungary.

-Medals are awarded in men's and women's singles at the senior, junior, and novice levels, although not every discipline may be held every year due to a lack of participants.
-Romania has not seen competition in pair skating since 1993.
-Cornel Gheorghe holds the record for winning the most Romanian Championship titles in men's singles (with eleven), Roxana Luca holds the record in women's singles (also with eleven), and Irina Timcic and Alfred Eisenbeisser hold the record in pair skating (with seven).
+Medals are awarded in men's and women's singles at the senior and junior levels, although each discipline may not necessarily be held every year due to a lack of participants.
+There has not been competition in pair skating in Romania since 1993.
+Cornel Gheorghe holds the record for winning the most Romanian Championship titles in men's singles (with eleven), Roxana Luca holds the record in women's singles (with ten), and Irina Timcic and Alfred Eisenbeisser hold the record in pair skating (with seven).